cmacfarl/KanjiCapture/README.md

 This application relies upon Google's Cloud Vision API.
 Cloud vision usage and pricing tiers are described [here](https://cloud.google.com/vision/pricing).
 Each account is allocated 1000 free queries a month.

+A stock build of this repository will fail without your own instance of google-services.json.
 To build and use this application you must set up the Vision API within your own Google account as described at https://cloud.google.com/vision/docs/setup.

 ## Acknowledgements